Notes from the playground.

 Run a real agent fully offline on a laptop.
 What works, what doesn't, and the trade-offs you actually feel.

-Best Obsidian alternatives in 2026: AI-native, local-first, open-source
+Best Notion alternatives in 2026: free, open-source, AI-native, and honest tradeoffs